RetroPie/RetroPie-Docs/docs/FAQ.md

 ```
 udevadm info -q all -n /dev/input/js0 | grep 'VENDOR_ID\|MODEL_ID'
 ```
-To disable the device in question, put your vendor and model ids as idVendor and idProduct values in the above udev rule and save it in the text file `/etc/udev/rules.d/60-disabled_devices.rules` (the name between `60-` and `.rules` is arbitrary).
-That should disable the usb device on the next reboot or after running the command ```sudo udevadm trigger```.
+To disable the device in question, substitute your idVendor and idProduct values in the above udev rule and save it to a file named `/etc/udev/rules.d/60-disabled_devices.rules` (the name between `60-` and `.rules` is arbitrary).
+That should disable the USB device on the next reboot or after running the command ```sudo udevadm trigger```.

-To re-enable the device, just delete the file or change the value "autorized" to `1`.
+To re-enable the device, just delete the file or change ATTR{authorized}="0" to `1`.